sakshigorkhali/deep-learning-course/README.md

 MNIST dataset that consists of 70,000 grayscale images of handwwritten digits ranging from 0 to 9.
 Each pixel is 28*28 pixels.
 The dataset is divided into 60,000 training images and 10,000 testing images.

 Goal:
-Develop a model that learns to correctly ientify handwritte digit given the image.
+Develop a model that learns to correctly identify handwritten digit given the image.

 This project contains:
 - Preparation, Defining and Training deep learning model in Python